 An example is one morning you might ask your child what do they want for breakfast, and they will give you a quick response however maybe the next day they won’t.
 You may be asking yourself “I don’t understand why they are not responding to me they just responded to me yesterday?!”
 That’s the complexity of CAS.

 CAS is a motor based neurologic speech disorder.
 In short it is involved with the ability to plan and execute the movement of the facial structures for speech production.
 There are different motor speech therapy methods we use for CAS, including PROMPT therapy, Dynamic Temporal and Tactile Cueing (DTTC), Metrical Pacing Treatment (MPT), and others.

 Cause of Childhood Apraxia of Speech

-Because Childhood Apraxia of Speech is known as a motor speech disorder, most of the time the cause is unknown, but a MRI or CT scan would allow a look into your child’s brain.
-This may expose a genetic disorder, syndrome, stroke or brain injury that may have cause Childhood Apraxia of Speech.
+Because Childhood Apraxia of Speech is known as a motor speech disorder, most of the time the cause is unknown.
+An MRI or CT scan would allow a look into your child’s brain to expose a genetic disorder, syndrome, stroke or brain injury that may have maybe seen alongside Childhood Apraxia of Speech.

 What are the signs of Childhood Apraxia of Speech via American Speech-Language-Hearing Association?

 - Younger than 3

 - Does not coo or babble as an infant.

 - Says her first words later than you think she should.

 - Says only a few different sounds.